Understanding casual work

 Long-term or regular casual work

 Long-term or regular casual work lasts for an extended period of time.
-It includes roles like restaurant servers, administrative assistants, retail assisants, and data entry clerks.
+It includes roles like restaurant servers, retail assisants, and data entry clerks.
 These types of casual positions offer several benefits, like more predictable income and the possibility of skill development, since these roles are usually ongoing.
 However, long-term casual roles still come with a lack of job security and limited opportunities for career progression.

 Irregular casual work